South Cobb High School

-South Cobb High School is a public high school located on Clay Road, in Austell, Georgia, United States.
+South Cobb High School is an American public high school in Austell, Georgia.
 Founded in 1952, it is part of the Cobb County School District.
 Clint Terza succeeded Ashley Hosey as principal in 2016.
 Nominated as a National School of Excellence, South Cobb High School participates in the Cobb County magnet program.
 The school houses the county's program for medical sciences.